UptickNetwork/DID-docs/README.md

 ### Image Maintenance

-To enhance the flexibility of centering and sizing images within our markdown files, we often utilize HTML.
+To enhance the flexibility of centering and sizing images within PrivadoID markdown files, we often utilize HTML.
 However, this approach complicates image maintenance.
-We provide two scripts to facilitate the management of images in our projects.
+We provide two scripts to facilitate the management of images in PrivadoID projects.

 #### Finding Unused Images

-This utility script assists in identifying static images that are no longer referenced within our documentation.
+This utility script assists in identifying static images that are no longer referenced within PrivadoID documentation.
 To leverage this script, execute the following command from the project's root directory:

 ```bash